AlexJReid/blog/content/posts/local-api/index.md

 Registered service: message
 ```

 To receive traffic, Envoy is started.
 Consul configures it for us.
+All we need to do is specify the service ID we just registered.

 ```bash
 $ consul connect envoy -sidecar-for ajr-local-fix
 ```

-The service appears as an instance alongside the _real_ deployed instance.
+The service appears in Consul as a new instance alongside the _real_ deployed instance.

 ![Service instance](service-instance.png)

-Finally, the service itself can be started.
+Finally, the service itself is started.

 ```bash
 $ PORT=5001 MESSAGE="Hello world!"
 TRANSFORM_SERVICE_URL=http://localhost:4001 \
     ./routing-demo
 ```

 Note the `TRANSFORM_SERVICE_URL` environment variable.
-This is the URL that the local process can address a remote version of the `transform` service, via Envoy.
-Calling the service via Envoy offloads the effort of configuring mTLS and ensures any constraints configured in the service mesh are respected.
+By calling the `transform` service via its locally running Envoy, the `message` service offloads the effort of having to deal with mTLS and can just do a dumb HTTP call.
+This also ensures any constraints configured in the service mesh are respected.

 The big moment. **We get traffic to both the deployed and locally running service.**